We're On A Mission

 Ruth Mack-Hopkins, the inaugural Executive Director of Carter G. Woodson School (CGWS) from 1997-2017, has come out of retirement to join the Legacy Bridge NC board.
 Recognized for transforming CGWS into a community-centered institution disrupting the school-to-prison pipeline, she is celebrated for her dedicated and loving approach to educating children.
 With a master's degree in Elementary Education, Ruth Mack-Hopkins, a recipient of the Sojourner Truth Award for Leadership, is known for demystifying educational systems and advocating for historically oppressed communities.

-LARRY D. LITTLE, ESQ
+Larry D. Little, ESQ

 Board Member